tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 : Also known as Life Gauge, the amount of remaining health that a character has, once this reaches 0 the character loses the round

 Damaged
-: If a player is currently being damaged, the healthbar will have a red segment on it.
+: If a player is currently being damaged, the health bar will have a red segment on it.

 [Burst](https://www.dustloop.com/w/GGST/Mechanics#Burst_Gauge)
 : Used primarily for Psych Burst, a defensive option that consumes 100% Burst to interrupt and knock back an opponent.
 Starts at 100% at the beginning of a match and is the only gauge to be carried over between rounds.
 Season 2 added 'Wild Assault' and 'Deflect Shield' which both consume 50% Burst